wanggrun/SYSU-30k/README.md

 # SYSU-30k dataset, code, and pretrained model

-SYSU-30k Dataset of "Weakly Supervised Person Re-ID: Differentiable Graphical Learning and A New Benchmark" https://arxiv.org/abs/1904.03845.
-The dataset is available now.
+The SYSU-30k Dataset, the code, and the pretrained model of "Weakly Supervised Person Re-ID: Differentiable Graphical Learning and A New Benchmark" https://arxiv.org/abs/1904.03845.

 ## Statistic of the dataset